See Animals Up Close at Farms and Petting Zoos Around Boston

 Great Brook Farm State Park—Carlisle

 Most state parks offer hiking, a pond or lake, and a place to picnic.
-Great Brook Farm State Park in Carlisle has got all that and much more because it’s also a working farm.
-Visit the Holstein cow barn before heading over to the petting zoo, where you’ll find goats, sheep, pigs, chickens, and ducks.
+Great Brook Farm State Park in Carlisle has all that and much more because it’s also a working farm.
+Visit the Holstein cow barn and take. a tour to see a working dairy farm in action.
 Round out the day by snagging a scoop of ice cream from the on-site shop.